Post: AI Chatbots for Pre-Screening: Frequently Asked Questions

 AI chatbots have moved from experimental to standard infrastructure in high-volume recruiting — but most teams deploying them are still asking the wrong questions.
 This FAQ covers what pre-screening chatbots actually do, what data they collect, how they connect to your existing stack, and how to measure whether they are working.
-It is a focused drill-down into one component of the broader data-driven recruiting with AI and automation framework that connects every stage of your talent pipeline.
+It is a focused drill-down into one component of the broader AI-powered recruitment and HR workflow transformation framework that connects every stage of your talent pipeline.

 Jump to a question: